Tekipeps/Tekipeps/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Nodejs-Express
+- 🌱 I’m currently learning MERN stack
+- 👯 I’m looking to collaborate on Fullstack web development
+- 🤔 I’m looking for help with TypeScript
+- 💬 Ask me about Anything
+- 📫 How to reach me: tekipeps@gmail.com

 <!--
 **Tekipeps/Tekipeps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.